buholica/qa-portfolio/README.md

-This repository represents the final project from the course for Git & Github to demonstrate that during the course I learned:
+This repository represents the final project from the course for Git & Github to demonstrate what I learned during the course:

 - local & remote repo
 - git flow